 Familial Dysautonomia (FD) is a rare genetic disorder that affects the autonomic, sensory, and peripheral nervous systems.
 People affected by FD courageously face life-threatening complications every day.

-The Dysautonomia Foundation works towards our vision of a world without FD by funding ground-breaking scientific research and medical care.
+The Dysautonomia Foundation works every day towards our goal of making life better for people living with FD by funding ground-breaking scientific research and medical care.

 We help our brave friends affected by FD live their best lives through social services, public education, and advocacy.